 This post contains affiliate links, for more information please read our disclaimer on affiliate links.

-For the past year and a half Tom and I have traveled all over North America in our 1989 Toyota Dolphin camper.
-We have seen oceans, mountains, deserts, the list goes on and on!
-Throughout this journey we have taken tons of photos.
-Here we will use our favorite photos to give you a glimpse at what it's like living in a camper.
+For two years Tom and I traveled all over North America in our 1989 Toyota Dolphin camper.
+We saw oceans, mountains, deserts- the list goes on and on!
+Throughout this journey we took tons of photos.
+Here we will use our favorite photos to give you a glimpse at what it's like living in a camper full time!

 When we bought our camper we knew that we were planning to give RV life a try.
 We sold most of our possessions and moved into a 1989 Toyota Dolphin.
 The above photo is the first picture we took once we began officially living in a motorhome.